-Chronic Kidney Disease, referred to as renal disease, is when the kidneys are no longer able to completely remove waste products from the blood, allowing toxins to build up in the bloodstream.
+Chronic Kidney Disease in dogs, referred to as renal failure, is when the kidneys are no longer able to completely remove waste products from the blood, allowing toxins to build up in the bloodstream.
 This can be due to disease, a hereditary condition of the kidneys, obstruction of the urinary tract, lymphoma, diabetes, certain plants and prescription medicines.
 Ethylene glycol, an ingredient in antifreeze, can cause acute renal failure.
 The kidneys regulate blood pressure, blood sugar, blood pH and other bodily functions, so the effects of the disease affect most of the systems of the body.
-Normally, kidney disease cannot be reversed or cured, therefore, emphasis is generally on slowing the progression of the disease.
-Early detection is key to slowing the progression because the disease is serious and can eventually become life-threatening.
+Normally, kidney disease in pets cannot be reversed or cured, therefore, emphasis is generally on slowing the progression of the disease.
+Early detection is key to slowing the progression because the kidney disease in dogs is serious and can eventually become life-threatening.

 Cat breeds genetically predisposed are the Abyssinian and Persian.
 Kidney disease is more commonly found in older cats, most often showing up around the age of 9.